Skip to main content

 List of fields on which to perform the Join, and the relations between them.
 Each entry is composed of:

-The Data key field value is less than the Table key field value.
+• < (less than): the Data key field is less than the Table key field value.

 Rename fields